Juan Gualberto González

 Juan Gualberto González (July 12, 1851 – July 30, 1912) was the President of Paraguay and served from 1890 until his forced resignation in 1894.

-His life
+Life

 Juan Gualberto González was born in Asunción on July 12, 1851.
 He married with teacher Rosa Peña Guanez, daughter of Rosario Guanes and Manuel Pedro Peña.

-When the War of Paraguay against the Triple Alliance took place, he offered his services and joined the Health Department in the Army.
-He was taken prisoner, along with Juan Bautista Gill, and had to enroll in the army of the allies.
+When the War of the Triple Alliance took place, he offered his services and joined the Health Department in the Army.
+He was taken prisoner, along with Juan Bautista Gill, and enlisted in the army of the allies.
 He returned to Asunción in 1869, two years later he joined the masonry, in the Paraguayan Union Lodge No. 30.
-After some time he became one of the founders of the Supreme Council Grade 33, this institution extolled him in this position on July 8, 1895, with Eleuterio Correo, Antonio Taboada (politician) and Cecilio Báez.
+After some time he became one of the founders of the Supreme Council Grade 33, this institution extolled him in this position on July 8, 1895, with Eleuterio Correo, Antonio Taboada and Cecilio Báez.
 He died in Asunción, on July 30, 1912.